Olivia Culpo Flashes Underboob While Wearing Cape As A Top

 Olivia wore the stunning white outfit to a launch party for the new Yves Saint Laurent Beauty fragrance, Libre.
 In photos from the event, her underboob is no longer visible, but the rest of her outfit is.
 She completed her look with a pair of pointy-toed white ankle boots and a small snakeskin handbag.

 According to Daily Mail, one of the other events Olivia attended during Paris Fashion Week was the Redemption Womenswear Spring/Summer 2020 runway show.
 The look she was photographed wearing there kept her a lot more covered up, but it was also rather eye-catching.
-The former Miss Universe sported a voluminous black and white cape dress that was covered with ruffles resembling roses.
+The former Miss Universe sported a voluminous black-and-white cape dress that was covered with ruffles resembling roses.
 It was also embellished with a large black bow at the neck.
 Olivia completed her outfit with a pair of black thigh-high boots.

 As previously reported by The Inquisitr, Olivia Culpo served up another incredible look before she even left for Paris Fashion Week.
 However, the focal point of the outfit that she was photographed wearing at the airport wasn’t her top; it was her extremely tight leather pants.